kharkawy/guessanumber/README.md

 # guessanumber

-Guess a number game made with PHP.
+Guess a number game made with JavaScript.